MarvynHarry/Kibernum_Test/README.md

 5. **Environment Configuration:** Information on configuring the environment for both the backend and frontend is provided.
 This includes setting up the API URL and other configurations.
 6. **Technologies Used:** A section listing the main technologies used in both the backend and frontend applications, as well as Docker for containerization.
 7. **License:** A placeholder for the license, assuming the project is open source and licensed under MIT.
 You can change this based on your project's actual license.

-This `README.md` should provide all the necessary information for someone to understand, set up, and run your project.
-If you need further customization or additions, feel free to ask!